How Does Menopause Affect Mental Health?

 The majority of the research on menopause encourages the same message: do not struggle alone.
 There are solutions.
 Reach out to your OBGYN, your therapist, your naturopath, your acupuncturist, your massage therapist, your most trusted friends and family- your community- to support you in taking care of every part of you.
 Kindness to yourself goes a long way.

-This post was written by wellbe’s social worker Tiffany Lewis.
-If you are in need of support, you can book a virtual visit with our social workers here.
+This post was written by Dr. Tiffany Lewis, wellbe social worker + psychotherapist.
+If you are in need of support, you can book an in-person or virtual visit with our social workers here.
+Click here to learn more about menopause support at wellbe.